Harvest Moon Tunisian Crochet Pattern BOOK & Crochet Along!

 The inspiration for that crochet-along was sparked by this NEW Tunisian Crochet collection of patterns written by yours truly.
 Now that the basics have been covered Heart Hook Home is upping the game further by hosting an Advanced Tunisian Crochet Workshop where we are learning advanced Tunisian techniques, most of which are used in the book.
 Sign up for the email alerts here:

 I am always up for a challenge, and when WeCrochet asked me to design five NEW patterns in the Tunisian style, I knew I had to say yes.
-After drafting multiple design concepts and rudimentary sketches, we decided on the following five designs to include in the Harvest Moon Collection:
+After drafting multiple design concepts and rudimentary sketches, we decided on five designs to include in the Harvest Moon Collection.

 Below I’ll share more of my own photos from designing and developing each of these patterns.